nathanieldchu/ubuild_CCF/join.md

     in life, the most meaningful things are experienced with others, and the biggest problems aren’t solved alone.
-Trust others, and they will trust you; understand others, and you will understand yourself; work with others on big problems, and wake up with a purpose.<br><strong>Savor every bite.</strong> Have fun and take care of yourself.
+Trust others, and they will trust you; understand others, and you will understand yourself; work with others on big problems, and wake up with a purpose.</p><p><strong>Savor every bite.</strong> Have fun and take care of yourself.
 Sometimes even the end of civilization isn’t that serious.
     You have one life; bask in it.</p>"
 - template: detail-content
   block: text-1
   headline: The Process